Guide to studying Prosthetics & Orthotics

 Some graduates of Prosthetics & Orthotics continue their studies and become specialists in certain areas.
 Postgraduate degree options include an MSc in Prosthetics and Orthotics.

 You could become a prosthetist or orthotist in a hospital or clinical environment.
 This could be with the NHS, privately or commercially.
-With experience, you can become more senior, manage teams or specialise in a certain area.
+With experience, you can become more senior, manage teams or specialise in a specific area.
 Students often go into research and teaching.

 - Forensic podiatry